fivetran/fivetran_sdk/development-guide.md

 - Currently we only support CSV file format
 - Each batch file is size limited to 100MB
 - Number of records in each batch file can vary depending on row size
+- Fivetran create batch file using ```com.fasterxml.jackson.dataformat.csv.CsvSchema``` which by default doesn't consider backslash as escape character.
+If you are reading the batch file then make sure that you do not consider backslash as escape character.

 ### RPC Calls
 #### CreateTable